theo-armour/pages/00-snippets/1-slogan-of-the-day.md

 ## ToMatto

+* 2023-12-2: I care for others by listening and elucidating and then acting accordingly.
+In return I do not demand, I do not "require", I don't even ask, but I do inform people of my concerns, worries and needs ~ I enable people to care for me.

 * 2023-12-16: I care therefore I am ~ I am what I think ~ I am what I drink

 * 2023-12-01: Finish the design